Script Examples

 The installer program, mysetup.exe, is zipped and uploaded to the target web server as 'installer.zip'.

 The TargetFolder keyword lets us specify that we want the zip file unzipped to the user's TEMP folder.
-(If you are running the Web Update Wizard as a service application, this will in fact be the Windows\Temp folder rather than the user's TEMP folder, as the service runs in the SYSTEM security context.
+(If you are running the Software Update Wizard as a service application, this will in fact be the Windows\Temp folder rather than the user's TEMP folder, as the service runs in the SYSTEM security context.
 However, this will have no effect on the syntax of the script or how it runs at the user end.)

 <TEMPDIR> is one of the folder expansion constants documented here.